603 CMR 46.00

 (1) Circumstances under which a physical restraint must be reported.
 Program staff shall report the use of any physical restraint as specified in 603 CMR 46.06(2).

 (2) Informing the principal.
 The program staff member who administered the restraint shall verbally inform the principal of the restraint as soon as possible, and by written report no later than the next school working day.
 The written report shall be provided to the principal for review of the use of the restraint.
 If the principal has administered the restraint, the principal shall prepare the report and submit it to an individual or team designated by the superintendent or board of trustees for review.
-The principal or director or his/her designee shall maintain an on-going record of all reported instances of physical restraint, which shall be made available for review by the parent or the Department upon request.
+The principal shall maintain an on-going record of all reported instances of physical restraint, which shall be made available for review by the parent or the Department upon request.

 (4) Contents of report.
 The written report required by 603 CMR 46.06(2) and (3) shall include: